SMS Szent István

 SMS Szent István (His Majesty's Ship Saint Stephen) was the last of four dreadnought battleships built for the Austro-Hungarian Navy.
 Szent István was the only ship of her class to be built within the Hungarian part of the Austro-Hungarian Empire, a concession made to the Hungarian government in return for its support for the 1910 and 1911 naval budgets which funded the Tegetthoff class.
-She was built at the Ganz-Danubius shipyard in Fiume, where she was laid down in January 1912.
+She was built at the Ganz-Danubius shipyard in Fiume (modern Rijeka), where she was laid down in January 1912.
 She was launched two years later in 1914, but Szent Istváns construction was delayed due to the smaller shipyards in Fiume, and further delayed by the outbreak of World War I in July 1914.
 She was finally commissioned into the Austro-Hungarian Navy in December 1915.

 Armed with a main battery of twelve 30.5 cm guns in four triple turrets, Szent István was assigned to the 1st Battleship Division of the Austro-Hungarian Navy upon her commissioning.
 Alongside the other ships of her class, she was stationed out of the Austro-Hungarian naval base at Pola.
 Szent Istváns commissioning into the fleet came too late for her to participate in the Bombardment of Ancona following Italy's declaration of war on Austria-Hungary in May 1915, and she saw little combat for the rest of the war due to the Otranto Barrage, which prevented the Austro-Hungarian Navy from leaving the Adriatic Sea.